Left Continue shopping

 • being overweight

-• long-term use of certain medications (like NSAIDs)
+• long-term use of certain products (like NSAIDs)

-Heartburn also frequently accompanies gastritis, ulcers, or GERD (gastroesophageal reflux disease).
-When symptoms occur regularly, it’s important to consult a gastroenterologist.
+Heartburn also frequently accompanies gastritis, ulcers, or GERD (gastroesophageal reflux discomfort).
+When disorder occurs regularly, it’s important to consult a gastroenterologist.

-To manage symptoms, people often turn to gastrointestinal medicine over the counter—such as antacids (neutralize acid), alginates (form a protective barrier), proton pump inhibitors (suppress acid production), and histamine-2 blockers (reduce acid secretion).
+To manage discomfort, people often turn to gastrointestinal products—such as antacids (neutralize acid), alginates (form a protective barrier), proton pump inhibitors (suppress acid production), and histamine-2 blockers (reduce acid secretion).

 A Closer Look at Effective Acid-Reducing Options

 Heartburn is typically triggered by either high stomach acid or weakened sphincter function.
-Treatment depends on severity and should be chosen with care.
-Self-medication can be ineffective or risky.
+Support depends on severity and should be chosen with care.
+Self-support can be ineffective or risky.

 Antacids work fast by neutralizing existing stomach acid, though their effects don’t last long.
-They don’t treat the root cause but can help in one-off cases.
+They don’t support the root cause but can help in one-off cases.

 • Maalox – a magnesium-aluminum combo that coats the stomach lining.

-• Gaviscon – forms a protective foam that helps prevent reflux.
+• Gaviscon – forms a protective foam that helps support reflux.

-• Rennie – chewable tablets with calcium and magnesium for quick action.
+• Rennie – chewable pieces with calcium and magnesium for quick action.

 • Almagel – various formulas available, including options with anesthetics for pain relief.